Amzani/apidesk-sdk-test-def/docs/models/components/updateactivityrequestvalue.md

 # UpdateActivityRequestValue

-The actual data or value stored in the custom field, which can vary based on the field's intended use.
-This field is optional and should be formatted according to the data type expected by the custom field's definition.
+The value assigned to the custom field, representing the actual data or information it holds.
+This property is optional and can be used to update the content of the custom field as needed, ensuring the activity record reflects the most current and relevant information.

 ## Supported Types